data-henrik/ibmcloud-iam-keys-identities/README.md

    -H "Authorization: ${IBMCLOUD_TOKEN}" -H 'Content-Type: application/json' | jq
    ```

+The Python script in section B.2 uses the same API functions as above.

-### Use Python to investigate your API keys and the API keys for your service IDs
+### B) Use Python to investigate your API keys and the API keys for your service IDs

+#### 1) Individual API functions: IAMkeys.py
 1. Download and save the Python script:
    ```
    wget https://raw.githubusercontent.com/data-henrik/ibmcloud-iam-keys-identities/main/IAMkeys.py